 An elegant external door solution that is finding increasing favour in traditional and contemporary homes, bi-fold doors are an attractive and convenient replacement for French doors or more common hinged doors, particularly in conservatories.

-This is primarily because of how much extra light they let into a home, as well as their indoctrinate energy and space saving properties.
+This is primarily because of how much extra light they let into a home, as well as their fantastic energy and space saving properties.
 As such, if you’re considering installing a bi-folding door system in your home, as a rear or front-facing external door option, we certainly think you’ll be happy with your decision.

 Besides the obvious aesthetic improvements that bi-fold doors can offer your home, there are numerous security reasons why you might want to consider installing a set of bi-folding doors.
 Here are some features which help to keep your bifold doors secure:

 - Multi-point locking system – Most modern bi-fold door systems will be installed with a multi-point locking system and an in-line tracking system that an intruder will find it almost impossible to lift the door from.
 This is because the doors will be attached to a gear within the bottom track, so to remove the doors, they would need to remove the gear also (which will be manufactured from hardened steel).
 They are not going to manage that without making a LOT of noise.

 - Glazing – The glazing options for bi-fold doors (which we’ll go into in more detail later) are numerous.
 At a minimum they’ll feature double-glazing, which will also help with your home’s thermal efficiency.
 Double-glazing is not only incredibly sturdy, but in a bi-fold door, the internally beaded frames of the doors should also overlap with the glass panels, for even greater protection.

 - Secured by Design – All modern bi-folding door systems should conform to the standards set by Secured by Design, which is the official UK Police initiative to stop criminal intrusion through secure design practices.